 - Children aged 3 years and under travel free.

-- It is common on weekends for the ferry to be full after Meadowbank wharf and not pick up anymore passengers into Barangaroo/ Darling Harbour.
+- It’s common on weekends for the ferry to be full after Meadowbank wharf and not pick up anymore passengers into Barangaroo/ Darling Harbour.

 - There is room on board the ferry to park/ store prams.
 Side by side prams greater than 74cm wide will need to be collapsed to board the ferry.

-- It is rare to get a River Cat with baby change facilities but we have found a few.
+- All Rivercats have a toilet, but it’s rare to get one with baby change facilities though we have found a few.

-- Darling Harbour wharf is now closed and the Parramatta Rivercat stops at the new Barangaroo wharf instead, which is about 100m from the old wharf.
+- Darling Harbour wharf is no longer operational.
+The Parramatta Rivercat stops at Barangaroo wharf instead, which is about 100m from the old wharf.

 - Parramatta River Foreshore Reserve: Here you can literally take a walk through the history of Parramatta, via the pavement art, and enjoy the beauty of the river.
 It is a tranquil spot to sit, there is the Barry Wilde Bridge water fountain (one of only three in the world) and an adventure playground for kids.